subhartheed/RedHat-Test.io/docs/index.md

+= Install ownCloud on Ubuntu 20.04
+:toc: right
 :logrotate-url: https://linux.die.net/man/8/logrotate
 :webserver-user: www-data
 :webserver-group: www-data
 :install-directory: /var/www/owncloud

-This is an ultra-short guide to installing ownCloud on a fresh installation of Ubuntu 18.04.
+This is an ultra-short guide to installing ownCloud on a fresh installation of Ubuntu 20.04.
 Run the following commands in your terminal to complete the installation.

 ## Prerequisites

-* A fresh installation of https://releases.ubuntu.com/18.04[Ubuntu 18.04] with SSH enabled.
+* A fresh installation of https://www.ubuntu.com/download/server[Ubuntu 20.04] with SSH enabled.
 * This guide assumes that you are connected as the root user.
 * This guide assumes your ownCloud directory is located in `/var/www/owncloud/`

-== Preparation
+## Preparation

 First, ensure that all the installed packages are entirely up to date, and that PHP is available in the APT repository.
 To do so, follow the instructions below:

-[source,console,subs="attributes+"]
 ----
 apt update && \
   apt upgrade -y